-- These are collections of images created by users on Pinterest.
-Every user can have a maximum of 500 boards in the account’s lifetime (including group boards which belong to a user).
+- These are collections of images created by users .
+Every user can have a maximum of 500 different boards in the account’s lifetime (including group boards which belong to a user).
 What are the Group boards?

 Enable Rich Pins

-Rich Pins can be enabled only on business accounts and only after you verified your website on Pinterest.
-Why do you need rich pins and how do they help attract more traffic from Pinterest?
+Rich Pins can be enabled only on business accounts and only after you verify your website on Pinterest.
+Why do you need rich pins and how do they help attract more traffic from Pinterest for businesses and bloggers?

 Rich pins bring additional data from your site to the pin.
-Rich pins of the Article type (most commonly used, especially by bloggers) have titles and descriptions fetched from your page or post, so they
+There are several types of Rich pins on Pinterest.
+Rich pins of the Article type (most commonly used, especially by bloggers) have titles and pin descriptions fetched from your page or post, so they

 - Attract more attention in the smart feed thanks to the additional text.